TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/Introduction.rst

 .. index:: Coding guidelines; Quality assurance
 .. _cgl-quality-assurance:

-The CGL as a Means of Quality Assurance
+The CGL as a means of quality assurance
 =======================================

 Our programmers know the CGL and are encouraged to inform authors,